va3wam/hexBot/README.md

 ## Acknowledgments

-  - Robot chassis design inspired by [Cameron Buss' Swampy the Hexapod](https://grabcad.com/library/swampy-the-hexapod-1).
+* Robot chassis design inspired by [Cameron Buss' Swampy the Hexapod](https://grabcad.com/library/swampy-the-hexapod-1).
-  - 3 DOF Inverse Kinematic code inspired by [Avatar Aymen Nacer](https://github.com/AymenNacer/Forward-and-Inverse-Kinematics-for-3-DOF-Robotic-arm).
+* 3 DOF Inverse Kinematic code inspired by [Avatar Aymen Nacer](https://github.com/AymenNacer/Forward-and-Inverse-Kinematics-for-3-DOF-Robotic-arm).
+* Tony DiCola and Adafruit Industries for their MQTT QOS1 Arduino library.
+* Jeff Rowberg for the MPU6050 DMP logic. ```May not use.```
+* DFRobot & John Rickman for their LiquidCrystal I2C LCD display Arduino library. ```May not use.```
+* The many folks involved in porting the Arduino libraries over to the ESP32.